 S corps and C corps have a few more differences.

 - Can claim the pass-through deduction.
-S corps are pass-through entities and therefore are eligible for the pass-through deduction, while C corps aren’t.
+S corps are pass-through entities and therefore are eligible for the qualified business income deduction, while C corps aren’t.

 - Are limited in size.
 C corps can have unlimited owners, while S corps are limited to 100 owners.